agryman/acmpy/journals/arthurs-journal-2020.md

 LaTeX `\newcommand`.
 It's been very erratic.
 Sometimes the macros are handled.
 Sometimes that are simply rendered as red text.
 - The problem may be in either Jupyter or MathJax.
-- Try to create the problem in MathJax.
+- Try to recreate the problem in MathJax.
     - See https://docs.mathjax.org/en/latest/index.html
     - Today the notebook is behaving correctly!
     - Perhaps the red text was really caused by syntax errors?